 As a dentist, I find meeting new people and getting to know them as individuals to be rewarding.
 The better I understand who a person is, and what they need and want, the better I am able to provide the service they desire.
-With this process comes many challenges: building trust, showing people I will not judge them, and establishing clear, open communication.
+With this process comes many challenges: building trust, and establishing a clear and open line of communication.

 It’s that interpersonal side of dentistry that means the most to me.
 Every person I care for teaches me something new: enriching my knowledge and worldview, giving me a different way of looking at a circumstance, and always pushing me to be a better dentist and person.

 Education and Experience

 I was raised on the Cape in Yarmouth Port.
 Growing up, the arts and sciences were always where I excelled.
 In fact, I was a music major before I made the decision to study to be a dentist.
 Working with my hands in the health field gave me the hands-on opportunities I desired, with the additional fulfillment of building relationships within my community.

 I attended the University of Massachusetts Dartmouth, where I received my Bachelor in Science.
 From there, I attended Boston University’s Goldman School of Dental Medicine, where I obtained my Doctorate of Dental Medicine.

 I have practiced for about 20 years now, and love my career.
 It is very satisfying to make a difference in someone’s life, whether by relieving pain, providing education, restoring function, or improving a smile.
 My goal is for each patient to leave here healthier and happier, with a smile they are pleased to share.

 Professional Affiliations and Continuing Education

 I am an active member of the:

 - Cape Cod Dental District Society